 When a patient simply has fat on their chest and does not have firm glandular tissue beneath their nipples — an indicator of gynecomastia — this is often called pseudogynecomastia or fatty gynecomastia.

 Pseudogynecomastia is simply the presence of excess adipose tissue (fat) on the chest.
 It may be caused by normal hormonal changes (in newborns or young men going through puberty, for example).
-Or, it is sometimes related to having excess body weight overall and a higher body mass index (BMI).
+Or, it is sometimes related to having excess body weight overall and a higher body mass index (BMI), higher body fat, and increased excess chest fat.

 To know if you have glandular gynecomastia or fatty gynecomastia, we recommend performing the gynecomastia pinch test, which we will outline below.
-First, however, let’s briefly discuss what causes excess breast tissue in males.
+First, however, let’s briefly discuss what causes excess breast tissue in males and how it leads to enlarged male breast tissue.

 What Causes Excess Breast Tissue in Males?